benmvp/slides/md/2015-es6-nodevember.md

 ```

 NOTES:
-- You may be tempted to use the `for-in` loop to iterate over an array, but it has problems
+- You may be tempted to use the `for-in` loop to iterate over an array because it exists in other languages like Python
+- But it has problems
 - `for-in` can iterate in an arbitrary order
 - The values on the iteration variable are actually strings not numbers!
   - So adding numbers to them results in concatenation not addition